Job Specification

 Attends training in the making of periodic inspections of the locks,

-window bars, grills, doors, and gates, and any other places of possible
+window bars, grills, doors, gates, and any other places of possible

 egress from the institution.